sushil2601/javaScript_practise/REACT.md

 Q .What is reducer in redux.
 Ans :-

-    A reducer is a pure function that takes the previous state and an action as arguments and returns the new state of the application.
+    .A reducer is a pure function that takes the previous state and an action as arguments and returns the new state of the application.

 Q. useReducer :-
 Ans :-

     .useReducer is used for complex state logic or when state depends on previous state.
     .It is an alternative to useState.
     .It uses a reducer function to update the state based on dispatched actions.